 Capital One is a bank holding company specializing in credit cards, auto loans, banking, and savings accounts.
 It has brick-and-mortar banking operations in its home state of Virginia, but the bulk of its business has always been in commercial financial services.
-The company helped pioneer the mass marketing of credit cards in the 1990s.
+In the 1990’s, it started the trend of mass marketing credit cards.

-The “wiki” in Wikibuy comes from the crowdsourcing concept that one customer’s shopping helps other customers find savings.
+The “wiki” in Wikibuy comes from the crowdsourcing concept.
 When it comes to finding lower prices, it works in a way similar to the popular navigation app, Waze.
 When one customer finds a great price on a product, other customers who have looked at that product are notified of the savings available from that merchant.